 Diffusion Alloys' Chromising Facilities and Processes

-For the application of our DALoy - C chromide diffusion coatings, we operate at our facility in Hatfield five air furnaces (glass sealed box method) and a further six furnaces utilising fifteen retorts operating under protective atmospheres.
-In our large furnace in Middlesbrough, we can chromise large components up to 18.5 metres (60 ½ ft) in length.
+For the application of our chromide diffusion coatings, we operate air furnaces (glass sealed box method) and various sizes of furnaces operating under protective atmospheres.
+In our largest furnace, we can chromise large components up to 18 metres (59 ft) in length.

 We have the capabilities to apply our chromide coatings by utilising three diffusion coating processes, namely pack, vapour and slurry (principally for coating repair).